GentiLicenji/TransactionServer/README.md

 - It's more efficient than database queries
 - It automatically cleans up after the minute expires

-* Maximum transaction amount (Validation is applied )
+* Maximum transaction amount (Validation is applied)
-* Minimum account balance
+* Minimum-account balance
-* Avoid race conditions by locking account row while checking balance or transaction count.

 ## Database Choice
 ### Preface